Divine right of kings: High Middle Ages

+Contemporary image of Basil II receiving the Imperial Crown and Holy Lance from angels and receiving a crown from Christ (signifying his divine right to kingship), with men resembling the people he ruled over, bowing down before him.

 In the Middle Ages, the idea that God had granted certain earthly powers to the monarch, just as he had given spiritual authority and power to the church, especially to the Pope, was already a well-known concept long before later writers coined the term "divine right of kings" and employed it as a theory in political science.

 However, the dividing line for the authority and power was a subject of frequent contention: notably in England with the murder of Archbishop Thomas Beckett (1170).
 For example, Richard I of England declared at his trial during the diet at Speyer in 1193: "I am born in a rank which recognizes no superior but God, to whom alone I am responsible for my actions", and it was Richard who first used the motto "Dieu et mon droit" ("God and my right") which is still the motto of the Monarch of the United Kingdom.

 Thomas Aquinas condoned extra-legal tyrannicide in the worst of circumstances:

 When there is no recourse to a superior by whom judgment can be made about an invader, then he who slays a tyrant to liberate his fatherland is [to be] praised and receives a reward.